-Conjuror brings forth a very diverse set of nine "crushing hymns for battle and ritual" as they call them.
-Forged with a core of black metal the band surrounds it with influences from heavy metal, punk and folk music to deliver the very imaginative and grand lyrics telling of werewolves, vampires, dungeons and black magic.
+Formed in 2008, the trio going by the names of Set, Lurk and Troll released a series of splits and demos under the Conjuror name that culminate in their full length debut Fight or Yield.
+Conjuror brings forth a diverse set of “crushing hymns for battle and ritual”.
+Forged with a core of black metal, the band surrounds it with influences from heavy metal, punk and folk music to deliver the imaginative and grand lyrics telling of werewolves, vampires, dungeons and black magic.

 Discerning the Transmundane draws the listener in with a catchy start.
-Punk influenced drums accompany the tremolo melodies as vocalist Troll sings of descending into a glacial ruin leading to a place “so dark you need not eyes to see”, once again showcasing outstandingly vivid lyricism before the song comes to a close with an interplay of folky layers of clean vocals and screams.
+Punk influenced drums accompany the tremolo melodies as vocalist Troll sings of descending into a glacial ruin leading to a place “so dark you need not eyes to see”, once again showcasing outstanding lyricism before the song comes to a close with an interplay of folky layers of clean vocals and screams.

 As for the overall sound of the band, the mix is actually quite spacious.
-Reverbed and at times distant vocals ring out from behind slightly distorted guitars, backed by a soft bass to support them effectively, accompanied by punchy drums.
+Reverbed and at times distant vocals ring out from behind distorted guitars, backed by a soft bass to support them effectively, accompanied by punchy drums.
 The production is far from lo-fi but rather perfectly fitting in terms of how rough and gritty it is.

 While one might assert that the tracks on this album are not ambitious enough, the band actually made the right call.
 Whereas a lot of releases tend to overextend and overcomplicate, the compositions on Fight or Yield are refreshingly short and simple with the full album ending up close to the 34-minute mark.